Frantz Pangop: Club career

 He began his senior career in his native Cameroon with Sable and Coton Sport.

 In March 2014, he joined Swedish club Örgryte in the third tier Division 1 Södra.

 He then returned to Cameroon with Union Douala.

 In January 2018, Pangop signed a one-year contract with Minnesota United FC in Major League Soccer.
 He joined on a transfer fee of $65,000.
-He made his debut on March 24 against the New York Red Bulls.
-He scored his first goal for the club in a mid-season exhibition match against Costa Rican club Deportivo Saprissa on July 11.
+He made his debut on 24 March against the New York Red Bulls.
+He scored his first goal for the club in a mid-season exhibition match against Costa Rican club Deportivo Saprissa on 11 July.
 At the end of the season, Minnesota declined his contract option for the following season.

 In June 2019, Pangop signed with SC Rheindorf Altach of the Austrian Bundesliga.
 He joined on a two-year contract, with a club option for an additional season.
 He departed the club in December 2020 by mutual consent, subsequently dealing with an injury that kept him out of football activities.

 In 2023, he played with Canadian club Darby in League1 Ontario.

 International career

 In 2012, he was called up to the Cameroon U20.

 He debuted for the Cameroon senior team at the 2018 African Nations Championship qualification tournament (with a B squad selection).
-He was then subsequently called up for 2018 FIFA World Cup qualification matches the following month, with a full A squad continegent.
-He subsequently scored in his first game with the full A team on October 7, 2017 against Algeria, two minutes after entering the match as a late-game substitute.
+He was then subsequently called up for 2018 FIFA World Cup qualification matches the following month, with a full A squad contingent.
+He subsequently scored in his first game with the full A team on 7 October 2017 against Algeria, two minutes after entering the match as a late-game substitute.